chensxb97/mcpObs/README.md

 MISTRAL_API_KEY=<YOUR_API_KEY>
 ```

-3. Run the main script.
-This will setup the LLM, MCP server and AI agent.
+3. Run `main.py`.
+This will instantiate an LLM agent with an MCP client that establishes a connection with the local MCP server - `server.py`.

 You will be prompted to enter a command (e.g. “summarize recent alerts” or “what caused the latest incident?”).
 The agent will:
-- Use the MCP server tools to retrieve relevant observability data
+- With the knowledge of tools from the MCP server, it decides which tool is most relevant from the input prompt.
-- Pass the data to a summarizer LLM
+- Call the tools to fetch relevant observability data.
-- Return a concise diagnosis or recommendation
+- After receiving the data, it is fed into a chat completions API to summarise the data as an observability expert.

 ```
 python3 main.py
 ```

 ### Screenshots

-1. Request critical alerts for an application
+#### Request critical alerts for an application

 ![Critical Alerts](/screenshots/critical_alerts.png)

-2. Asking for recent error logs for an application
+#### Asking for recent error logs for an application

 ![Error Logs](/screenshots/error_logs.png)

-3. Request for an investigation
+#### Request for an investigation

 ![Investigation](/screenshots/investigation.png)